French Montana: Collaborating with Diddy

 Fat Joe and Waka Flocka accompanied French Montana in his video shoot for "Shot Caller" later that month in August.
-The song, which made reference to Diddy's 1997 hit "Its All About The Benjamins", would soon garner the interest of the Bad Boy mogul.
+The song, which made reference to Diddy's 1997 hit "It's All About the Benjamins", would soon garner the interest of the Bad Boy mogul.
 On October 9, French announced Diddy and T.I. for the official remix to the song.
 DJ Drama, who called it his favorite record, referred T.I. to jump on the remix.
 Although the T.I. feature never came to fruition, the remix was released on November 24, and featured rappers Diddy and Rick Ross.

 With "Shot Caller" already one of the most played tracks on New York radio, on stations such as Hot 97 and Power 105, French was slated to appear on the upcoming episode of BET's 106 & Park on December 6, where he would be debuting the music video and announcing the label he's signing with.
 Diddy would also appear that night as part of his "Bad Boy Takeover" campaign, whereon the two officially announced that French Montana had signed to Bad Boy Records.
 Between 2011 and 2012, "Shot Caller" had become one of the most added tracks on urban contemporary radio in the country.
 It was re-released as a single on January 10, and the music video for the remix was released in February 2012.
 A "NY Giants remix" premiered on Funkmaster Flex's radio show on January 6, celebrating the Giants' Super Bowl win against the Patriots the day before.